-In the pharmaceutical industry, hygiene and sanitation is of utmost importance throughout the entire shipping operations process.
+In the pharmaceutical industry, hygiene, sanitation and efficiency are all of utmost importance throughout the entire shipping operations process.
 In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts to ensure that each individual product produced and shipped meets hygiene requirements.

-Plastic vs Wood Pallets For Pharmaceuticals
+Plastic Pallets vs Wooden Pallets For Pharmaceutical Hygiene

-Both types of pallet inherently meet requirements, in that they enable the business involved to transfer a significant amount of goods from one location to another without individually transporting items.
+Both types of pallets inherently meet requirements in that they enable the business involved to transfer a significant amount of goods from one location to another without individually transporting items.

 The Challenges Of Working With Wooden Pallets

-Within the industry, a number of well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallet.
+Within the pharmaceutical industry, a number of well-known bodies had to recall a number of their products in 2010 and 2011 due to health concerns originating from their choice of wooden pallet.
 The companies received reports from customers of sickness and diarrhea as well as an unusual musty odor.
-The incident led to an investigation that found the breakdown of chemical used as a preservative and flame retardant may have been to blame, causing fungal growth in high moisture conditions.
+The incident led to an investigation that found the breakdown of chemical, 2,4,6-tribromoanisole, used as a preservative and flame retardant may have been to blame, causing fungal growth in high moisture conditions.

-Aside from concerns around mould and fungal growth, wooden pallets also present difficulties in terms of pest contamination, which can easily spread and affect the state of the product.
+Aside from concerns around mould and fungal growth, wooden pallets also present difficulties in terms of pest contamination.
+Pest contaminated wooden pallets can easily spread and greatly affect the state of the product.

 Organisations using wooden pallets must ensure they have stringent health and safety procedures in place.